 To increase the shelf-life of the germ commercially it is defatted using solvent extraction or supercritical CO2.
 The former then has to be heated to drive off the hexane; residues remain in the product.
 The consumer has no inkling of which method has been used.

 Bakers prefer to make their products without the germ.
-It decreases the stretchability and strength of the dough; and alters the "mouth-feel."
+It decreases the stretchability of the dough; and benefits the "mouth-feel."

 SUMMARY

-It contains most of the protein but little of the minerals, vitamins or polyphenols; and none of the fibre.
+It contains most of the protein and carb but little of the minerals, vitamins or polyphenols; and none of the fibre.

 SUMMARY